Published May 31, 2018

 Hatha

 Hatha is the most all-encompassing yoga of them all.
-It combines Ashtanga, Vinyasa, and Iyengar and in simple terms, means “balanced yoga.”
+It combines Ashtanga, Vinyasa, Iyengar and in simple terms, means “balanced yoga.”
 It is also a preparation for meditation as the practice will also calm your mind, body and soul.

 Aerial